IDNI/tau-lang/README.md

 # Compiling the source code

-To compile the source code you need a recent C++ compiler, say GCC 13.1.0 compiler suite, as the source code use recent features introduced inC++23 standard.
+To compile the source code you need a recent C++ compiler, say GCC 13.1.0 compiler suite, as the source code use recent features introduced in C++23 standard.
 You also need at least a cmake version 3.22.1 installed in your system.
 No extra libraries are required to compile the source code.

 ## Basic compilation